Taurusz1/MT_NHF/README.md

 requirements.txt: Contains the required package names and versions

-ReadMe: Containts documentation
+ReadMe: Contains documentation

-main.ipynb: Containts the code of the project
+main.ipynb: Contains the code of the project

 ## Related Works